WebberZone/top-10/README.md

 ## Description

-WordPress doesn't have an in-built support tracking page views or displaying popular posts.
+WordPress doesn't have an in-built system to track page views or displaying popular posts.
 [Top 10](https://webberzone.com/plugins/top-10/) is an easy to use, yet, powerful WordPress plugin that will count the number of page views of your posts, pages and any custom post types.
 You can then display the page view counts as well as display your most popular posts.

 Top 10 will add a widget that you can use to display the popular posts list.